Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Uniform A Priori Estimates

-where $C_\delta$ is the constant appearing in Young's inequality above.
+In the case $j=1$, Young's inequality allows us to absorb this factor by the left-hand side in the same way as in \eqref{eqproof1} in exchange for an additional constant $e^{CT}$ on the right-hand side.
+In particular, this can be done independent of the size of $\tr Q_1$.
+This is obviously not the case for $j=2$, hence $\alpha \leq \beta/(24 \tr Q_2)$ should be satisfied.
+We have shown that

+where we have replaced $\alpha$ by $6\alpha$ and the constant $C(L,m,\gamma)$ is a different one than in \eqref{eqproof1}.
 Finally, observe that for $v \in V^n$ the piecewise linear interpolation $\tv$ is in $V$ and its weak derivative is explicitly given by the differences $n(v_k - v_{k-1})$.
 Hence